KeshavJha2002/SnapStudio/README.md

 python3 -m virt virt_env # create the virtual environment
-source virt_env/bin/activate # run the virtual environment pip install -r requirements.txt # install all the necessary libraries
+source virt_env/bin/activate # run the virtual environment pip install -r requirements.txt # install all the necessary libraries fastapi dev main.py # to run the server in dev mode fastapi run # to run the server in production mode
 ```

 ## Project Structure